In 2010, a group of founders with experience in business, practical medicine, and biotechnology launched a new project: Moderna, Inc.

 That said, it’s also easy to overstate the downsides of starting a new project.
 You might well find it wouldn’t be hard to return to regular employment (especially if you have a specific backup plan and/or have some savings), and you’ll likely gain good career capital that will serve you in your next role.

-If you already have an idea you feel really motivated by, we’d encourage you to pursue it.
+If you already have an idea you feel really motivated by, we’d encourage you to pursue testing it further.

 Even if it doesn’t work out, you’ll probably learn a lot about entrepreneurship and the problem area in question.
 Most people in our community (and many people in general) respect someone who’s tried to do something ambitious and difficult, even if it didn’t work out.
 You’ll probably end up with at least similarly good career capital to what you would have otherwise.